k8sgpt-ai/schemas/protobuf/buf.md

 ### Config

-The module `config.v1` contains a single `Service` with one rpc named `Config`.
-The request object for the `Config` method is `ConfigRequest`, which contains parameters for configuring the system.
-The response object for the `Config` method is `ConfigResponse`, which contains the status of the configuration operation.
+The module `config.v1` contains a single `Service` with two RPCs named `AddConfig` and `RemoveConfig`.
+The request object for both methods is `ConfigRequest`, which contains parameters for configuring the system.
+The response object for both methods is `ConfigResponse`, which contains the status of the configuration operation.

 The `ConfigRequest` object contains a `Cache` object, which is used to specify cache configuration.
 The `Cache` object has two fields: `region`, which represents the cache region, and `bucketName`, which represents the name of the cache bucket.